 And Zero Dark Thirty:

-Though Mission: Impossible was given access to slightly different footage:
+Though Mission: Impossible was given access to shoot their own aerial footage:

 And Ben Affleck’s staring competition with himself was allowed to do a bit of their own filming: